Effective Range Expansion with the Left-Hand Cut: Higher Order Improvements: Introduction

 To systematically incorporate the influence of such lhc effects, a generalized parameterization that explicitly accounts for the lhc was recently proposed in Ref.~\cite{Du:2024gzw}:

 where $\tilde{d}(k^2)$ and the normalized $\tilde{n}(k^2)$ are polynomials (rational functions to be more general) in $k^2$.
-The logarithmic functions $d^\text{R}(k^2)$ and $L(k^2)$ encapsulate the analytic structures introduced by the lhc, while the parameter $\tilde{g}$ quantifies the impact of the lhc and encodes the coupling strength to the exchanged particle.
-Within this new expansion, the amplitude zero can also be expressed in terms of the ERE and long-range force parameters~\cite{Du:2024gzw}, so that its impact is automatically incorporated into the framework.
+The logarithmic functions $d^\text{R}(k^2)$ and $L(k^2)$ encapsulate the analytic structures introduced by the lhc, while the parameter $\tilde{g}$ quantifies the impact of the lhc and encodes the coupling strength to the exchanged particle.\footnote{It is worth noting that the leading-order Born approximation of the $K$ matrix, which introduces an additional term $\tilde{g}L(k^2)$ into the $K$-matrix parametrization, cannot reproduce the correct analytic structure required by the amplitude, see Appendix~\ref{sec:appendix} for more details.
+This approach corresponds to the on-shell factorization approximation of the Bethe--Salpeter equation, and its analytic issues in the presence of OPE are highlighted in Refs.~\cite{Gulmez:2016scm,Du:2018gyn}.} Within this new expansion, the amplitude zero can also be expressed in terms of the ERE and long-range force parameters~\cite{Du:2024gzw}, so that its impact is automatically incorporated into the framework.
+After the lhc contribution has been isolated explicitly in $L(k^2)$ and $d^{\rm R}(k^2)$, the generalized ERE is a Taylor expansion of the remaining analytic functions in powers of $k^2$.
+Its convergence radius is therefore determined by the nearest singularity not already represented by these lhc functions.
+As a result, compared to the traditional ERE in Eq.~\eqref{eq:ere0}, the new parametrization is no longer limited by the explicitly included one-particle exchange (OPE) lhc; instead its convergence is limited by the nearest remaining singularity (e.g., the two-particle-exchange lhc or the inelastic threshold).
 In the absence of the lhc (i.e., $\tilde{g}=0$), setting $\tilde{n}(k^2)=1$ reduces Eq.~\eqref{eq:modfere} to the traditional ERE in Eq.~\eqref{eq:ere0}.
 This framework has been successfully applied to reproduce the \( D D^* \) scattering amplitudes obtained from the Lippmann-Schwinger equation (LSE) using only a few parameters~\cite{Du:2024gzw,Du:2025vkm}.
-A similar near-threshold lhc structure arising from one-particle exchange (OPE) appears in a wide variety of hadronic scattering processes, including baryon-baryon, $B^\ast B^{(*)}$, $ND^*$, and $\Sigma_{(c)}^{(*)} D^*$ scattering, as well as processes in which at least one of the particles is replaced by its antiparticle, among others.
+A similar near-threshold lhc structure arising from OPE appears in a wide variety of hadronic scattering processes, including baryon-baryon, $B^\ast B^{(*)}$, $ND^*$, and $\Sigma_{(c)}^{(*)} D^*$ scattering, as well as processes in which at least one of the particles is replaced by its antiparticle, among others.
 As a general quantum two-body scattering problem, such structures also arise in other fields, for instance, in nucleon-exchange processes involving halo nuclei~\cite{Zhang:2023wdz}.

 In practice, the functions $\tilde{n}(k^2)$ and $\tilde{d}(k^2)$ are parameterized as polynomials in $k^2$ of degree $m$ and $n$, respectively, yielding the so-called $[m,n]$ Padé-like approximant.
 It should be noted that a nonrelativistic approximation was employed in Ref.~\cite{Du:2024gzw} for $u$-channel exchanges, which limits the approximant to at most [1,1] for self-consistency, as terms of $\mathcal{O}(k^4)$ in the corresponding lhc function $L_u(k^2)$ were neglected.
 In contrast, the expression for the $t$-channel counterpart $L_t(k^2)$ provided therein is relativistic in $k^2$, so no such restriction applies to the $t$-channel case.